vladrotariu1/rezolvare-problema-tivo/README.md

 - Have fun 😁 (ping us when you finish the homework)

 ### Duration
-We expect this challenge to take between 1h - 2h of continuous coding.
+We expect this challenge to take between 1:30h - 2:30h of continuous coding (It took us an average of 2h 10m).

 ## What are we looking for?
 - An efficient implementation.